KEYWORDS: Mildred Cohn, Biochemistry, MRI, Molecular Biology

 SHE THOUGHT IT

-Mildred Cohn was an American biochemist the most known as a pioneer in applying new technologies to measure organic reactions.
-Despite that she was born into a family with the Jewish background and her parents were immigrants, she conquered the prejudice of the time.
-She was an outstanding and driven student given the fact that she has graduated from high school when she was fourteen years old.³ Thus not only an incredibly talented young woman, but as well a persistent student, she pursued her goals and built an outstanding career in biochemistry.
-As women in a lab were recognized as distraction in those times, she didn’t have it easy and had a load to carry.
-Additionally, throughout her career she faced many obstacles and discrimination due to her Jewish origin.
-No matter the outer opinion and judgements she achieved more than many men and gained remarkable recognition in science.
+Mildred Cohn was an American biochemist who is best known for her role as a pioneer in applying new technologies to measure organic reactions.
+She was born into a family of Jewish immigrants but managed to overcome the prejudice of the time.
+An outstanding and driven student, she graduated from high school when she was only fourteen years old.³ As an incredibly talented young woman and a persistent student, she pursued her goals and built a career in biochemistry, despite the fact that, at the time, women working in laboratories were regarded as distractions.
+Additionally, throughout her career, she faced many obstacles as well as discrimination due to her Jewish origin.
+Nonetheless, she was able to achieve more than many men and gained remarkable recognition in science.

-Cohns’ most noticeable research work included development of a magnetic resonance imaging or an MRI.
-She used magnetic forces to examine the atomic nucleus in order to study the shapes of molecules and identify compounds.⁴ Her research activities focused on the utilization of isotopes and she became an admirable authority in this field of research.
-She had the best mentors she could have at the time, when surrounded with the greatest researchers, most of them awarded with the Nobel Prizes for the achievements and knowledge they have had and passed to the further generations.
-As a person she was family oriented and had followed the principle of social justice.
-She had three children and for the children to have a working mother was quite unusual at the time.² (p.
-82) She was married to the theoretical physicist Henry Primakoff who was an immigrant from Russia.
-He was very supportive in a way that her career had a significant value, she was treated as an intellectual companion and overall they were absolutely close to each other.
-Mildred Cohn is regarded as an headstrong, ‘prejudice fighting’ woman scientist who managed to work with several great scientists and the Nobel Prize receivers from different areas and had, a great husband who she called ‘cerebral and very European in the regard of housework’³ (p.82) and happy children.
-Her students confirmed that she was a warm person, thus demanding teacher and mentor.
+Cohn’s most notable research work includes the development of magnetic resonance imaging (MRI).
+She used magnetic forces to examine the atomic nucleus in order to study the shapes of molecules and identify compounds.⁴ Her research activities focused on the utilisation of isotopes and she became an authority in this field.
+She had the best mentors she could have at the time, most of them Nobel Prize winners.
+As a person, Cohn was family-oriented and followed the principles of social justice.
+She married the theoretical physicist Henry Primakoff, an immigrant from Russia, and they had three children.
+Her husband was very supportive of her career and considered his wife an intellectual companion.
+Cohn, on her part, called him ‘cerebral and very European in the regard of housework’³ (p.
+82).
+Her students confirmed that she was a warm person, as well as a demanding teacher and mentor.

-During her studies she was strong and focused on her goals, as she did not listen to anybody telling her that she would not be able to become a scientist because she is a woman, or even Jewish woman.
-Unusual for the times she lived in, she pursued many outstanding goals on her academic and scientific path, innovated an important medical technology which today we know as a magnetic resonance imaging or an MRI and together with others developing techniques and instruments that helped to study the protein behaviour in the body.
+During her studies, she was strong, focused on her goals and did not listen to anybody telling her that she would not be able to become a scientist because she was a woman, and a Jewish woman at that.
+Cohn developed an important medical technology which today is known as magnetic resonance imaging or MRI and, together with other scientists, created techniques and instruments that helped to study protein behaviour in the body.

-In 1946 Cohn joined the Cori laboratory in St. Louis to work with Carl and Gerty Cori.
-She was one of the first students who used nuclear magnetic resonance and electron paramagnetic resonance to study enzymatic reactions.¹ (p.95) They encouraged her to work independently and she was determined to make experiments on her own to enhance determining the structure of ATP (adenosine triphosphate).
-Few years after she decided to work on oxidative phosphorylation and join Paul Boyer at Harvard.
-At this point she decided to deal with the more controllable problem which was the mechanism of kinases; enzymes that utilize ATP to phosphorylate protein substrates.¹ (p.96) Later, in 1955, she spent one year working in the elucidation of the structure of metal-ATP-enzyme complexes in the laboratory of Hans Krebs at Oxford.
-Few years later Cohn’s husband got the place as Donner Professor of Physics at the University of Pennsylvania and she entered the Johnson Foundation under the direction of Britton Chance who was an outstanding person “with a love of the sea that manifested itself in a love of sailing and the invention of an automatic steering device for ships.”¹ (p.97) He was very abetting when Cohn wanted to explore the structural changes in ATP and ADP.
-When working in the Johnson Laboratory, she had a great chance for establishing the experiments and the evidence of the nature of the complexes between the nucleotides and the metal ions which she better described in the article published in the Journal of Biological Chemistry.
-Many of her papers and articles were and still are the quotation classic in the field of chemistry and biology.
-In 1965 Cohn became a full professor at the University of Pennsylvania School of Medicine and she was awarded a Career Investigatorship of the American Heart Association.¹ (p.98)
+In 1946, Cohn joined the Cori laboratory in St. Louis to work with Carl and Gerty Cori.
+She was one of the first researchers who used nuclear magnetic resonance and electron paramagnetic resonance to study enzymatic reactions¹ (p.
+95).
+They encouraged her to work independently and she was determined to make experiments on her own to determine the structure of ATP (adenosine triphosphate).
+Some years later, she decided to work on oxidative phosphorylation and joined Paul Boyer at Harvard.
+At this point she decided to deal with the more controllable problem, which was the mechanism of kinases, enzymes that use ATP to phosphorylate protein substrates¹ (p.
+96).
+Later, in 1955, she spent one year working in the elucidation of the structure of metal-ATP-enzyme complexes in Hans Krebs’ laboratory at Oxford.
+A few years later Cohn’s husband was appointed Donner Professor of Physics at the University of Pennsylvania and she entered the Johnson Foundation under the direction of Britton Chance, who was an outstanding person “with a love of the sea that manifested itself in a love of sailing and the invention of an automatic steering device for ships.”¹ (p.
+97) Chance encouraged Cohn to explore the structural changes in ATP and ADP.
+When working in the Johnson Laboratory, she had the chance to carry out experiments that revealed the nature of the complexes between nucleotides and metal ions, which she better described in her famous article published in the Journal of Biological Chemistry.
+Many of her papers and articles were and still are classics in the field of chemistry and biology.
+In 1965, Cohn became a full professor at the University of Pennsylvania School of Medicine and she was awarded a Career Investigatorship of the American Heart Association¹ (p.
+98).

 It was a very big shock for her when her husband died in 1983, because they were very close.
 The same year when Cohn was awarded the National Medal of Science (1982), she retired but remained active at the university until just a few months before she passed away in 2009.
-The National Women’s Hall of Fame inaugurated her the day after her death and her inheritance lived on with her students, all the achievements and innovations she had made had a tremendous effect on positioning women in science, specifically chemistry and biology.
+The National Women’s Hall of Fame inaugurated her the day after her death and her legacy lives on with her students, while all her achievements and innovations have had a tremendous effect on positioning women in science, more specifically in chemistry and biology.

-All her career, Mildred Cohn was surrounded by great assembly of scientists, many of them the Nobel Prize winners.
-Certainly she was affected by their intellectual work, he enthusiasm and cerebral spirit.
+Throughout her career, Mildred Cohn was surrounded by great scientists, many of them Nobel Prize winners, and she was certainly influenced by their intellectual work and enthusiasm.

 She was the first woman elected to the editorial board of The Journal of Biological Chemistry and the first to become president of the American Society for Biochemistry and Molecular Biology.